<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Let's begin by recognizing that selling is a conversation.
 That conversation is the only vehicle available to create the value that would have prospective buyers prefer to do business with one particular salesperson and their company.
 Those who treat sales as an art are highly effective in sales conversations.

 To master the art of sales, the salesperson must master a set of practices beyond the skills most salespeople are taught.
-Let's look at some of these elements that, when combined, make up the art of sales.
+Let's explore some of these elements that, when combined, define the art of selling.

 Element One: Other Orientation